Starting price: $879

 The Dell G5 15 SE 2020 proves that affordable gaming laptops don’t have to cheap out on performance.
 Thanks to the one-two punch of its AMD Ryzen processor and AMD Radeon graphics, the latest G5 15 can keep up with more expensive machines when it comes to raw speed.
 Dell’s laptop is perfectly capable of playing the biggest PC games at smooth framerates, and its battery lasts longer than some of its premium competitors.

 Add in colorful and smooth 1080p display and a slick design complete with attractive RGB lighting, and you’ve got a great affordable gaming laptop that delivers impressive looks and features for the price.
-It doesn’t have the best speakers and it’s keyboard can get a little cramped, but the new Dell G5 15 SE is one of the best gaming laptops available if you’re looking for solid performance on a budget.
+It doesn’t have the best speakers and it’s keyboard can get a little cramped, but the new Dell G5 15 SE is one of the best gaming laptops and best laptops for engineering students if you’re looking for solid performance on a budget.

 Dell G5 15 SE: Price and configurations